blessinvarkey/ecocoding/README.md

 # About

-The projects in the repo uses code carbon taking into account the computing infrastructure, location, usage and running time
+The projects in the repo uses code carbon taking into account the computing infrastructure, location, usage and running time.

 # Emissions